CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

    - Enhance the user interface by designing and integrating an **About Us** page app component within the existing imported React application using **GitHub Copilot**.
    - Ensure that the React Application is up and running with the newly integrated **About Us** page, locally on `http://localhost:3000/`.

-2. **Generate and run Unit Test cases using GitHub Coplilot:**
+2. **Generate and run Unit Test cases using GitHub Copilot:**
    - Generate Unit Test cases using GitHub Copilot for the `WelcomePopup.js` file present in the path `ContosoTraders.Ui.Wesite.V2/src/`.
    - Create a new test file named `WelcomePopup.test.js` to run the unit test cases.
-   - Ensure that the generated test cases are aligning with the code analogy with successful test passes.
+   - Ensure that the generated test cases align with the code analogy with successful test passes.
    - Resolve any unit test failures with the help of GitHub Copilot chat.

 3. **Code Review and Security Check:**
-   - Perform a code review and on the new feature implemented using GitHub Copilot.
+   - Perform a code review on the new feature implemented using GitHub Copilot.
    >**Hint:** Focus areas include code readability, adherence to best practices, and ensuring that the new feature aligns with the existing codebase.
-   - Run a security check on the newly implemented code using GitHub Advanced Security features thus resolving any alerts to vulnerabilities and catch any potential security issues using CodeQL over the repository.
+   - Run a security check on the newly implemented code using GitHub Advanced Security features, thus resolving any alerts to vulnerabilities and catch any potential security issues using CodeQL over the repository.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com We are available 24/7 to help
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help

 <validation step="44d7ea0d-9ec0-492d-9187-f26662853905" />